syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Why-do-you-have-to-provide-SSRS-shared-embedded-data-source-credential-information-in-code-behind.md

 ---
 layout: post
 title: SSRS shared embedded datasource in WPF ReportViewer | Syncfusion
-description: Why do you have to provide ssrs shared/embedded data source credential information in code behind for Syncfusion WPF ReportViewer control, its elements and more.
+description: Why do you have to provide ssrs shared/embedded datasource credential information in code behind for Syncfusion WPF ReportViewer control, its elements and more.
 platform: wpf
 control: ReportViewer
 documentation: ug